Gable Cottage nestles in the tranquil yet vibrant Oxfordshire village of Ramsden on the north-east edge of the

 Enjoying designated conservation area protection, it is the perfect base from which to explore the almost 800 square miles that denote the Cotswolds region, including the five counties of Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.

-Ramsden, meaning ‘wild garlic valley’, is a fine example of a ‘chocolate box’ English village, characterized by stone cottages and a traditional 17th Century former coaching inn, The Royal Oak.
+Ramsden, meaning ‘wild garlic valley’, is a fine example of a Cotswold English village, characterised by stone cottages and a traditional 17th Century former coaching inn, The Royal Oak.

 There is so much to do in and around the beautiful Cotswolds village of Ramsden that we couldn’t list everything here, so we hope that the following suggestions will give you just a glimpse of the many highlights that await you (both young, old and in between) during your stay with us at Gable Cottage.

-Cogges Manor Farm – Witney: A restored 13th Century Manor House with farm, gardens
+Cogges Manor Farm – Witney, Oxfordshire: A restored 13th Century Manor House with farm, gardens

-Crocodiles of the World – Brize Norton: Discover the amazing world of crocodiles with daily feeding, talks and animal handling sessions.
+Crocodiles of the World – Brize Norton, Oxfordshire: Discover the amazing world of crocodiles with daily feeding, talks and animal handling sessions.

-Cotswold Wildlife Park – Burford: See the penguins being fed and meet many more exciting animals.
+Cotswold Wildlife Park – Burford, Oxfordshire: See the penguins being fed and meet many more exciting animals.

 Oxford Castle and Prison – Oxford: Costume character guides take you on a fascinating tour of the castle and prison.